Practitioner essays from inside the mandates.

 Why family unity is the first rule of long-term wealth

-A family we know burned a billion dollars by breaking the one rule that matters most in a family office.
-Unity is not a soft value.
-It is the precondition for every other decision.
+We’ve seen a family burn close to a billion dollars by breaking the one rule that matters most in a family office.
+Unity.
+Let us tell you why.

 How to pay family members who sit on the board: a practical guide